Dakota State University students walking around campus

 Proposal Scoring Rubric (PDF)

 The Graduate Student Research Initiative (GRI) supports research endeavors by graduate students.
-Projects may emerge as class assignments but the submitted proposal should lead to research beyond the classroom toward juried presentations and publications.
-Proposals are expected to apply a methodologically appropriate research design or creative process and achieve a significant level of academic sophistication beyond typical class projects or research papers.
+Projects may emerge as class assignments but the submitted proposal should lead to research beyond the classroom toward juried (refereed) presentations and publications.
+Proposals are expected to apply a methodologically appropriate research design or process and achieve a significant level of academic sophistication beyond typical class projects or research papers.
 This program does not fund concept papers or literature reviews.
 Rather, proposals that address the full scope of empirical research are invited.
-A cohort of graduate peers will review the proposals in a blind/juried process.
-Each proposal will receive a maximum of $500 for any activities relevant to the research project or the dissemination of its results.
+The proposals will be reviewed by a cohort of graduate peers in a blind/juried process.
+Each proposal will receive a maximum of $600 to be used for any activities relevant to the research project or the dissemination of its results which may involve professional conference participation or travel.

 Project Narrative (Parts A-E)